sam-lewis/CachingTransformerFactory/README.md

 # CachingTransformerFactory

-An Java XSLT TransformerFactory which caches Templates objects using Guava Cache.
+A Java XSLT TransformerFactory which caches Templates objects using Guava Cache.

 By switching to this transformer you can get a significant performance boost from caching Templates objects.